Units#

 The full list of these units can be seen in the SAMSON SDK: SBDQuantity.

-These units are exposed in the samson.SBQuantity sub-module in such a way, that you can operate with these units, do most of the arithmetic operations with them, and pass them into functions.
+These units are exposed in the samson.SBQuantity sub-module so that you can create quantities, perform arithmetic with them, and pass them directly into SAMSON functions.

 SBQuantity.picometer(1.20)